Saturday, May 24, 2025

 Jebem ti… Jebem mu majku…

-No joke; bitten off with plenty venom, reporting on an outrage perpetrated by some fellow.
+No joke here.
+The words were bitten off with venom.
+Reporting a grievance, an outrage perpetrated against himself by some fellow.

 Oh yeah.
-Not good.
-Some ugly something had badly annoyed the man.
+It was not good.
+Some ugly something had very badly angered the man.

-Didn’t appear any batting of eyelid at all from the Cassock, not in the slightest; though peering too closely from 3.0m away on the other side of the room was not really possible.
+On the other side there was no discernible batting of eyelid from the Cassock; none at all.
+Not in the slightest.
+Although peering too closely from 3.0m away was not possible.

 Briskly up the steps and across the narrow balcony, in the beard had bounded.

-The tall had not been kept waiting long, under five minutes.
+The tall man had not been kept waiting long, under five minutes.

-In a church and ordinarily there was no shake of hand of any kind with a priest; rather the hand of the said was clasped low and a bow necessary toward the latter’s waist, before the honour was completed.
+In a church and ordinarily, there was no shake of hand of any kind with a priest; rather the hand of the said was clasped low and a bow made toward the latter’s waist, where the honour was completed.

-The main road and the square at Novi still bore the name of the local head of the Communist Party during the war.
-There was a bust and possibly head too somewhere along the road there.
+The main road and the square at Herceg Novi still bore the name of the local head of the Communist Party during the war.
+There was a bust, and possibly a head too, somewhere along the promenade.

 Herceg Novi, Montenegro